Skip to content

 Done?

-Now head to Level 3 to configure your tests with severity, where clauses, and statistical guardrails from dbt_expectations!
+Ready for a further challenge?
+Head to Level 3 to configure your tests with severity, where clauses, and statistical guardrails from dbt_expectations!